pa2ees/pchist/readme.md

     (require 'pchist)
     (advice-add 'projectile-compile-project :override 'pchist-compile)
 ```
-Then when compiling using `C-x p c` it will prompt you for a compile command using persistent history
+Then when compiling using `C-x p c c` it will prompt you for a compile command using persistent history